 Bluetooth audio stops or skips

-This article provides common fixes for audio interruptions while playing music to a portable Sonos product via Bluetooth.
+This article provides common fixes for audio interruptions while playing music to a Sonos product via Bluetooth.
+These steps apply to Bluetooth-enabled Sonos speakers, portable speakers, and headphones.

-1. Bring your Bluetooth device closer to your portable Sonos product
+1. Bring your Bluetooth device closer to your Sonos product

 2. Check the data connection on your mobile device